dtiourine/dtiourine/README.md

 ## Hi there 👋

-My interests are in applying machine learning and AI to tackle real-world challenges.
-This includes training neural networks with PyTorch, integrating Large Language Model APIs, and developing scalable backend APIs to deploy ML solutions.

 <!--
 **dtiourine/dtiourine** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.